Winning games for bounded geodesics in moduli spaces of quadratic differentials: Quadratic differentials, complexes, and geodesic flow

-The Teichm\"{u}ller flow acts by expanding the horizontal component of saddle connections by a factor of $e^t$ and contracting the vertical components by $e^t$.
+The Teichm\"uller flow acts by expanding the horizontal component of saddle connections by a factor of $e^t$ and contracting the vertical components by $e^t$.
 For $\sigma$ a saddle connection we will also use the notation $g_tr_\theta \sigma$ for the action on saddle connections.
+The action of $SL(2,\R)$ is linear on holonomy of saddle connections.